-- Ability to give and receive feedback
+- Giving and receiving feedback

 - Attention to detail

-- Time management
+- Time and stress management

 - Project management

-Alignment with company goals
+Alignment with Company Goals

-- Embodiment of company values and mission
+- Support of company values and mission

 - Strategic planning